Department of Biology

 Email: hjl63@georgetown.edu

-Haeli Lomheim is from Petaluma, CA. She lived in Marin County for the last ten years and got a BS in psychology and a BA in chemistry from Dominican University of California.
+Haeli Lomheim is from Petaluma, CA. She lived in Marin County for the last ten years and got a BS in psychology and a B.A. in chemistry from Dominican University of California.
 When Haeli graduated, she did my masters research in Dr. Meredith Protas’ lab in Biology, studying a nonmodel organism called Asellus aquaticus and looking for candidate genes for eye degeneration, pigmentation, and metabolism.
 Haeli is now working in Dr. Elena Silva’s lab here at Georgetown.
 She is interested in working in the industry in the future.

 Shican (Claire) Li